 Students who plan to pursue graduate work maintain close liaison with members of the faculty in the area in which they plan to continue their education.
 To gain admission to graduate school, an applicant is expected to have done undergraduate work of high quality.
-A reading knowledge of at least one modern foreign language is usually required for the Ph.D. degree, and the applicant must score well on the Graduate Record Examination.
+A reading knowledge of at least one modern foreign language is usually required for the Ph.D. degree, and the applicant must score well on the Graduate Record Examination (GRE).
 For more specific requirements, students should consult the catalogues of graduate schools to which they are interested in applying.

-Liberal education at Hampden-Sydney establishes a strong and broad educational foundation appropriate to later work in business.
+Liberal arts education at Hampden-Sydney establishes a strong and broad educational foundation appropriate to later work in business.
 Whatever a student's major department may be, he learns the skills essential to working in any business and develops an understanding of his society and the people with whom he deals.

 Hampden-Sydney graduates have entered the fields of business from every major program of the College.
 Many prepare for business careers by electing a major such as Economics and Business.
 Some continue their education in Master of Business Administration (M.B.A.) graduate programs.
-Students interested in careers in business or study in an M.B.A. program should contact Professor Gibson of the Department of Economics and Business.
+Students interested in careers in business or study in an M.B.A. program should contact Professor Dempster of the Department of Economics and Business.